elastio/bon/website/guide/patterns/into-conversions-in-depth.md

 ### Shorter syntax for literals

-Here is an example that shows the *non-exhaustive* list of standard types where it's usually fine to enable into conversions.
+Here is an example that shows the *non-exhaustive* list of standard types where it's usually fine to enable `Into` conversions.

 ::: tip

-Use the tabs in the code snippets below to see how the code looks like with `Into Conversions` enabled and with the `Default` syntax.
+Switch between the UI tabs in the code snippets below to see how the code looks like with `Into Conversions` enabled and with the `Default` syntax.

 :::